Laying the foundations of nutrition knowledge relevant to clinical and public health practice

 POLICY & PUBLIC: At the international level, in June 2014 the NNEdPro Chair was invited to contribute to the United Nations General Assembly’s high level hearing on prevention and control of non-communicable diseases.
 The NNEdPro Group is now recognised as a UN Civil Society Organisation and the NNEdPro Chair is a consultee for the WHO-FAO Framework for Action in Nutrition.
 More locally, the NNEdPro Chair has recently commented on the risk of institutional malnutrition as part of a live expert panel hosted by The Guardian as well as providing an interview on BBC Radio Cambridge, upon release of the recent NHS mandatory hospital food standards.
+The NNEdPro Chair was also invited to speak and chair a session at Food Matters Live 2014.
 At the recent General Meeting of the European Federation of Associations of Dietitians, the NNEdPro Vice Chair (BDA International Rep) was elected as Executive Committee Member 2014-18.
 EFAD represents over 30,000 dietitians in 26 countries.
 The NNEdPro Vice Chair has also been elected as a new Committee Member of the National Association of Educators in Practice (NAEP).

 SPECIAL RECOGNITION: At the BDA Vision 2014 on June 5th in Birmingham, the NNEdPro Chair was honoured by the British Dietetic Association as BDA Honorary Associate 2014 with lifetime membership of the association.
 This honour is in recognition of contributions to nutrition and dietetics over the past decade at national and international levels through leadership of the NNEdPro Group.
 This led to a visit by the BDA Chair and a member of the House of Lords to the NNEdPro co-ordinating centre in Cambridge.
 The NNEdPro Aus/NZ Advisor and Associate have been awarded an Early Career Fellowship from the National Health and Medical Research Council of Australia, and a Sir John Logan Campbell scholarship from the University of Auckland, respectively.
 Both Aus/NZ awards are linked with NNEdPro Global Work.

 The British Dietetic Association acts as the principal UK host organisation for NNEdPro’s virtual strategic partnership.

 The two work hubs for NNEdPro are located in Cambridge (NNEdPro Cambridge Foundation [NCF]) and Ulster (Nutrition Education Ulster [NEU]), in the UK.